vincentyfront/vincentyfront.github.io/_pages/professional-experience.md

     <em> April 2023 </em>
     <ul class="exp_ul">
         <li>Competition where 4-6 person teams were given a dataset and 48 hours to provide the best analysis</li>
-        <li>Created choropleth maps of ratios of lawyers to clients on a state and county level</li>
+        <li>Created <a href="https://vincentyfront.github.io/files/DataFest_Choropleth.pdf">choropleth maps</a> of ratios of lawyers to clients on a state and county level</li>
         <li>Selected as one of the 15 finalists out of over 100 teams</li>
     </ul>
     </span>